tochman/the_blue_print/chapters/03-state-and-props.md

 ## Lifting State Up

 Here's one of React's most important patterns, and honestly, one that I wish I had understood better earlier in my React journey: lifting state up.
-The idea is simple—when multiple components need to share the same piece of state, you move that state to their closest common parent.
+The idea is simple.
+When multiple components need to share the same piece of state, you move that state to their closest common parent.

 I used to fight against this pattern.
 I'd try to keep state as close to where it was used as possible, thinking that was cleaner.
 But then I'd run into situations where two sibling components needed to share data, and I'd end up with hacky workarounds or duplicate state that got out of sync.
 Lifting state up solves this elegantly by creating a single source of truth.